 We are reviewing with the Nurse Consultant for Infection Prevention & Control and the Medical Director the Terms of Reference for the Infection Prevention & Control Committee to strengthen clinical involvement and engagement in the meeting.
 We have changed the dates of our HCAI and IPPC meetings to allow clinical representation, and there are now no clashes with other sub-committees.

 Our Infection Prevention & Control Team now attends Emergency Care & Medicine and Diagnostics and Rehabilitation's clinical governance meeting.
 Infection Prevention & Control are now standing agenda items on these divisional clinical governance meetings.

-We have procured 14 hand hygiene stations which will be placed in areas such as the main reception, outpatients, the lift lobbies, outside Costa and the Voluntary Coffee Bar and in the Emergency Department.
-These have been rolled out, and awareness sessions on hand hygiene are planned in the main concourse.
+We have procured 14 hand hygiene stations which will be placed in areas such as the main reception, outpatients, the lift lobbies, outside Costa and the Voluntary Coffee Bar and in the Emergency Department

 We have launched a twitter account for infection prevention and control, and this being viewed by many outside organisations, ie, East Midlands Ambulance Service, senior members of the CCG, NHS England, patients and visitors - #handhygiene.